By Andrew Catania

-Partly because of his father’s wish and primarily because of his natural talent that seems to have genetically transmitted to him from his father, he opted to learn music at a very young age.
+Partly because of his father’s wish and primarily because of the natural talent that seems to have genetically transmitted to him from his father, he opted to learn music at a very young age.
 He was enrolled at a local music school where his natural playing skills were nurtured and groomed.
-After having learned the elementary techniques, he switched over to his first electric guitar by the time he turned 14.
-He joined a local music conservatory and under the mentorship of a rock guitar instructor, he decided to test his fate in the rock and heavy metal genre.
+After having determined the simple techniques, he switched over to his first electric guitar by the time he turned 14.
+He joined a local music conservatory, and under the mentorship of a rock guitar instructor, he decided to test his fate in the rock and heavy metal genre.

 1998 turned out to be a turning point in his life.
 He got himself enrolled at the Berklee College of Music and decided to focus on building his professional profile.
 His debut project was a joint feat with his musician friends and was titled as Firewind.

 The demo bagged significant attention from prominent record label agencies as well as a couple of growing metal bands such as Mystic Prophecy, Dream Evil, and Night Rage.
-Gus played a leading role in the debut albums of all 3 bands.
+Gus played a leading role in the debut albums of all three bands.
 The success of those albums might be debatable, but Gus’ talent was too audacious to be ignored.
 His playing technique received due praise from the critics as well as the audience.
-This compelled him to focus on his solo career and his own band.
-Firewind has released 7 studio records from 1998 till date.
+This compelled him to focus on his solo career and his band.
+Firewind has released seven studio records from 1998 to date.

 Aside from his associations with the Arch Enemy, Kamelot, Nightrage, Angel Vivaldi, Mystic Prophecy and making numerous guest appearances and solos, Gus mentions that playing for Ozzy was an experience of a lifetime, and the honor itself outweighs all other accolades and awards he has accomplished to date.